ProfessionalCSharp/ProfessionalCSharp6/Security/readme.txt

 Please download and install the .NET Core Command Line (CLI) Tools from https://github.com/dotnet/cli.
 For Windows, you will find an MSI package that you can install on your Windows system: https://dotnetcli.blob.core.windows.net/dotnet/beta/Installers/Latest/dotnet-win-x64.latest.exe

 When .NET Core RC2 is available, the files from this Chapter will be changed.
 With all projects, the project.json files will be changed.
-A few C# source files will change as well, e.g. the Program.cs file from StreamSamples.
+A few C# source files will change as well, e.g. the Program.cs file from DataProtectionSample.
 See the code comments for upcoming changes.

 Please re-check the Wrox code downloads for updates.